josefsbreakfast/Polaris-Protocol/Disruption_Kit/Field_Logs/🍄_origin_points.md

 and it really does mean that i never, ever, had to enter sex work, and that this would have been a gross inversion of duty of care, and probably every moment was surveilled, "for national security".

 i hate all of this.

+hidden behind smiles, are the darkest thoughts of man.